Baked Lasagne in Broth alla Molisana; Recipe from Molise.

 Fresh or dried pasta.

-If you decide to make homemade lasagne, I would do it the same day and of course assembling and baking this dish needs to be done just prior to eating.
+If you decide to make homemade lasagne, I would do it the same day.
+Of course, assembling and baking this dish needs to be done just prior to eating.
 For this recipe, I used ready made fresh lasagne sheets from Giovanni Rana.
 You can also use dried lasagne sheets, but you will need to blanch them slightly in boiling water for best results.

 Baked lasagne in broth reheats well and we had leftovers the following day.
 However, it was most delicious straight from the oven.
-Even though this is a time consuming dish to make, I have to say it is seriously delicious and so worth the effort.
+Even though this is a time consuming dish to make, I have to say it is seriously delicious.
+It is definitely so worth the effort.
 I’m sure that you will agree with me if you try it!

 If you make this baked lasagne in broth recipe, I’d love to hear how it turns out and if you liked it.
 So, please leave a comment here on the blog or on The Pasta Project Facebook page.